Butch Reynolds: IAAF and IOC controversy

 This injunction brought American law and equity into conflict with the rules of International Olympic Committee (IOC) and International Association of Athletics Federations (IAAF), which prohibited suspended athletes from competing.
 In fact, the IAAF threatened to suspend any athlete that competed against Butch Reynolds.
 The American Olympic trial 400 meters heats were postponed for four days, but the IAAF finally backed down.
-Reynolds finished fifth in the trials, and qualified for a place as a substitute on the American 4 x 400 meters relay team.
+Reynolds finished fifth in the trials, and qualified for a place as a substitute on the American 4 × 400 meters relay team.
 However, the IAAF (which had administered the flawed test) then banned him from competing in the 1992 Olympics.

 That same year Reynolds also won a libel suit against the IAAF, and was awarded $27.3 million in damages.
 The IAAF stated that the ruling, made in Ohio, had no bearing upon the organization and was invalid.
 A federal appeals panel later overturned the verdict on jurisdictional grounds.